Are you looking for couponing for beginners with tips and tricks? Have you ever wondered how to start couponing so you can start saving some money?

 And, we don’t believe that stockpiling a lifetime of toothpaste or mustard is helpful.
 Now, if you have time to do this type of couponing, and you’re willing to bless others that’s a different story.
 We know of some extreme couponers who advocate donating a part of your grocery hauls to food banks and low-income families in need.

-Another reason extreme couponing is not our focus is because double coupons have been eliminated.
+Another reason extreme couponing is not our focus is that double coupons have been eliminated.
 When double and triple coupons were available from retailers, couponing was much more profitable.

 We try to take a more balanced approach to life.
 Here’s how our system evolved.